 There are a few different methods that can be used to thicken up sauces.
 The most common method is a roux - which just a fancy way of describing equal parts fat (usually butter), and flour.

-Chicken pot pie is an ultimate comfort food, but just a little heavy.
-With a few small changes, I came up with this lightened-chicken pot pie that packs all the comfort with a liiiitle less guilt!
+With a few small changes, this lightened-up chicken pot pie packs all the comfort with a little less guilt!

 - Preheat oven to 375 degrees.

-- In a large pot over medium heat, with non-stick cooking spray, saute shallots and garlic until translucent.
+- In a dutch oven over medium heat, with non-stick cooking spray, saute shallots and garlic until translucent.

 - Add the carrots and zucchini, and cook for 5 minutes until brown.